rodrigoalcarazdelaosa/fisiquimicamente/content/en/apuntes-4ESO/energia-trabajo-calor/index.md

 ---
-title: Energy, work and heat
+title: Energy, Work and Heat
-subtitle: Energy and its forms of exchange (work and heat)
+subtitle: Energy and its Forms of Exchange (Work and Heat)
-summary: "`COMING SOON` <br> Energy and its forms of exchange (work and heat)."
+summary: "`COMING SOON` <br> Energy and its Forms of Exchange (Work and Heat)."
 tags:
 - 15-16-year-olds
 - energy